 After high school Katrina spent a brief stint in music college training as an opera singer, but she found the environment oppressive.
-In order to succeed in opera, she had to sound exactly the same as everyone else which really isn’t her style.
+In order to succeed in opera, she had to sound exactly the same as everyone else, which really isn’t her style.
 So she studied Sociology instead and enjoyed music as a hobby, singing at the odd event and writing and playing in her spare time.
-“To be honest, at the time I didn’t realize there were so many avenues in music I could take,” she says.
-Katrina married her husband in 2005 and he supported her while she built a career as an artist.
+“To be honest, at the time, I didn’t realize there were so many avenues in music I could take,” she says.
+Katrina married her husband in 2005, and he supported her while she built a career as an artist.
 “I was cutting my own independent albums and touring and hustling really hard.
-I made some breakthroughs, won some competitions.
+I made some breakthroughs and won some competitions.
 I was singing in a Pop-Punk band but nothing really major.”

 “That’s where everything came together.
 I started working with licensing companies and realized I can make a living with people using my songs in whatever video it might be.”

 The turning point came in 2012 when Katrina won a competition to perform at South by Southwest.
 She flew to Los Angeles to make a music video and attended a few co-writing sessions with major studios.
 “And that was when I realized like, all these people are making a living from songwriting.”
 6 months later, Katrina, her husband and their toddler daughter were sharing a tiny apartment in North Hollywood.

 “We just worked really hard,” Katrina says.
 “That’s where everything came together.
 I started working with licensing companies and realized I can make a living with people using my songs in whatever video it might be, it could be a graduation video or wedding video, or it could be a huge commercial.
 It got my music out there, you know.”

 Get everything you need to create the perfect video